madhav-sharma/aamantran-backend-v0/phase_1_design.md

 - **GET /guests**: Return JSON list of all guests (query via SQLAlchemy session: `session.query(Guest).order_by(Guest.group_id, Guest.is_group_primary.desc()).all()`).
 Compute phone_class for each guest (as per Appendix C).

 - **POST /guests**:
   - Parse JSON body (prefix, first_name, etc.).
-Strip any formatting from phone (e.g., remove dashes) before storage.
+Store phone as-is from client (client already removed formatting).
-  - Server-side business logic validation:
+  - Server-side business logic validation ONLY:
-    - **Phone uniqueness**: Check database for existing phone number (handle IntegrityError if constraint violated)
+    - **Phone uniqueness**: Database constraint enforced (handle IntegrityError if duplicate)
     - **Group primary rules**:
-      - If is_group_primary=True: Ensure no other guests exist with this group_id AND phone number is provided
+      - If is_group_primary=True: Query database to ensure no other guests exist with this group_id AND verify phone is provided
-      - If is_group_primary=False: Ensure at least one primary already exists for this group_id
+      - If is_group_primary=False: Query database to ensure at least one primary already exists for this group_id
-    - **Primary phone requirement**: If is_group_primary=True, phone must not be empty
+    - **Primary phone requirement**: If is_group_primary=True, phone must not be empty/null
+  - NO format validation, NO regex checks, NO string manipulation on server
   - If valid, create Guest instance, add to session, commit.
 Return 201 Created with guest data on success; 400 with JSON error on failure.

 - **POST /send-invites**: